MidnightTS/midnight-protos/README.md

 # protocol-buffers
-This repository contains all protobuf schemas and compiled typescript files used by MidnightTS.
+This repository contains all protobuf schemas and compiled Typescript files used by MidnightTS.

 ## Notice
 You are currently viewing the master branch of this repository, best to use the branch tab to select the version appropriate for you as the master branch regularly updates for fixes.